jruby/jruby.github.io/tryjruby.markdown

 ## TryRuby.org

-The interactive tutorial at (Try Ruby)[tryruby.org] runs atop a sandboxed, server-side instance of JRuby.
+The interactive tutorial at [Try Ruby](http://tryruby.org) runs atop a sandboxed, server-side instance of JRuby.

 Note that this version may lag behind official releases, but it gives you a general feel for what interactive JRuby is like.